 Samantha Bonavia has been involved in the performing arts her since childhood in a variety of disciplines including dance, choral singing, plays, ensembles, experimental theatre and collaborative projects.
 Much of her work has been informed by her spiritual explorations in many different traditions from both eastern and western influences.
 She prefers to pursue a ‘listen and follow’ approach to creating, while cultivating a safe space for the mysteries of the inner being to come forth and express.

 Elaine Gale is a California-based writer, performer, storyteller, humorist, professor, journalist, fourth-generation educator and sixth-generation Nebraskan.
-She’s Interim Chair of the BA Program at Antioch University, Santa Barbara, and recently performed the sold-out world premiere of her one-woman show, ONE GOOD EGG, at Center Stage Theater.
+She’s an Associate Professor of Communication Studies and Journalism at California State University, Sacramento, and recently performed the sold-out world premiere of her one-woman show, ONE GOOD EGG, at Center Stage Theater.
 She’s the Writing Center Director for Antioch University’s PhD Program in Leadership and Change and an adjunct professor at Santa Barbara City College.
 Her mission is to encourage, refine and amplify authentic creative expression—on the page and the stage.
 She loves community, empowerment, our shared humanity, unconventionality, joy, and all creative self-expression. www.onegoodeggshow.com

 Melissa Lowenstein is a mother, writer, non-profit professional, youth program facilitator, psychology geek, yoga student, amateur psychological astrologer, and lover of bodies, movement, and artistic endeavors involving same.
 She has danced and choreographed throughout her life.